Scientist’s Dire Warning about Destruction of Soil

 years and introduce measures to restore the essential nutrients.”

-generations, the world has been stripping the soil of carbon and organic matter and giving nothing back.
+Dr Baker says for generations the world has been stripping the soil of carbon and organic matter and giving nothing

 “Every time we cultivate the soil we oxidise some of its carbon and discharge it into the atmosphere as carbon dioxide.